siobyrne/young-dressage-horse-program-analysis/README.md

 | 1162 |   2023 | DHPSG      |         39.778 |
 | 1163 |   2023 | DHPSG      |         38.361 |

-Five of the eight outliers were due to the horse completing only one half of the competition, and were dropped.
+Five of the eight outliers (all scores below 55%) were due to the horse completing only one half of the competition, and were dropped.
+Linear regression was performed on the rest of the data (Figure 17).

 ![Developing Horse Prix St. Georges Division Scatterplot](images/dhpsg-scatter.png)